How to Cheer Yourself Up: 10 Gentle Ways to Feel Happier in Hard Times

 Self-care isn’t shallow, it’s an act of respect for yourself.
 Taking time to dress well, groom, or simply put yourself together isn’t about vanity.
 It’s about how it makes you feel inside.

 When you feel good in your own skin, you move through the world with confidence, and people respond to that energy.
 Psychologists note that appearance shapes perception, but the real transformation happens within.
-By caring for yourself daily, you remind your heart that you’re worth the effort.
-And that sense of care ripples into everything else you do.
+By caring for yourself daily, you remind your heart that you’re worth the effort, especially if learning to value yourself never came naturally in the first place.
+That sense of care then ripples into everything else you do.

 9. Find a Hobby That Lights You Up